 Pursue Grants that Reduce GHG Emissions.
 An area of specific interest is grants for implementing iCAP goals associated with building projects, and for reducing peak campus steam demand.

-Establish a Faculty and Staff Green Fee.
-This fee would help the University achieve ambitious climate action goals and also give the faculty and staff a sense of parity and shared commitment with the students.
-At a minimum create an internal donations strategy and process for faculty and staff to contribute to the student green fee or centralized pool.
+Faculty and Staff Green Commitment.
+Create an internal donations strategy and process for faculty and staff to contribute to the student green fee or centralized pool.

 Assess GHG Fees on Vehicular Traffic.
 Impose a GHG charge on cars purchasing parking permits based on their relative efficiencies by 2015.
 Assess a similar fee for students bringing cars to campus but not purchasing parking permits.
 Revenue will be used to reduce transportation emissions.